 Honestly, I can’t say parenting is easy.
 There’ll be times when you’ll be exhausted and even frustrated.

 But remember: that doesn’t make you a bad mom.
-Pat yourself on the back and keep up the excellent work you are doing.
+Instead, pat yourself on the back and keep up the excellent work.

 Babies can change relationships